 The value of a pension fund is only assessable for means when a person has access to the pension fund.
 Any benefits in the form of a regular payment will be treated as income for means purposes.
-The value of any cash otherwise available from a pension fund will be assessed on the basis of the capital valuation of that fund.
+The value of any cash otherwise available from a pension fund will be assessed on the basis of the capital valuation of that fund, taking into account penalties for early encashment.
 Where a Personal Retirement Bond or Buy-Out-Bond is held (a bond which offers a lump-sum payment at a specific point in time) the terms of this bond will determine what and when benefits are payable to the holder of the bond.
-A person should provide details of the bond to the Department in order to prove that they do not have access to any of the benefits of the bond - i.e. cash income.
+A person should provide details of the bond to the Department in order to prove that they do not have access to any of the benefits of the bond.
+This can be provided by supplying the department with a copy of the Annual Benefit Statement associated with the bond.